 If your child is found eligible for 688 services, she will be entered into the adult human services system of Massachusetts, and the Transition Agency will help you develop an Individual Transition Plan “ITP” for what happens when your child turns 22.

 A Transition Coordinator, sometimes called the “688 Coordinator,” will be your case manager at the local DDS Area Office and the primary link to information and assistance from DDS during the transition from special education to adult life.
 The Transition Coordinator will help the individual and family understand what DDS can offer and assist with identifying and securing requested supports, subject to MASSCAP (Massachusetts Comprehensive Assessment Process) prioritization for those supports.
-Soon after graduation or when an individual leaves school and transition into adult supports, his or her case will be transferred to an adult Service Coordinator within the Area Office.
+Soon after graduation or when an individual leaves school and transitions into adult supports, his or her case will be transferred to an adult Service Coordinator within the Area Office.

 The ITP (Individual Transition Plan) is the document that specifies what kinds of support the student or family is requesting upon leaving special education.
 The Transitional Agency (usually, but not always DDS) arranges and chairs a meeting or meetings in order to develop the ITP.
 The ITP meeting is normally held about one year before the student is ready to leave school (often as part of the annual IEP meeting), and typically involves the student, family members, school personnel, and other individuals who know the student well.
 The Transitional Agency representative is responsible for inviting other agency staff, as appropriate to the student e.g. MRC.
 Students and their families may also invite others whom they feel might be helpful.